brandnpatterson/flutter/README.md

 ### Autoloading with Composer

 flutter uses autoloading with Composer.
-The following
+Use the following command to auto-load your PHP with the optimal flag

 ```
-Give an example
+composer dump-autoload -o
 ```

 ## Built With